 We offer a large variety of styles taught by experienced and certified instructors of each method.
 From complete beginners to seasoned practitioners looking to deepen their practice, our students love the choice a large yoga studio such as The Spokane Yoga Shala can give them.
 Navigating the world of yoga can be daunting and confusing at first!
-However diverse, all Hatha yoga styles are based on the practice of physical postures (also called poses, or asanas), and some styles also incorporate additional elements such as a heated room, breathing exercises (pranayama), meditation, or chanting.
-Each style emphasizes different postures, different ways of sequencing these postures, and different ways of combining elements.
+However diverse, all Hatha yoga styles are based on the practice of physical postures (also called poses, or asanas), and some styles also incorporate additional elements such as a heated room, breathing exercises (pranayama), meditation, or chanting/mantra.
+Each style emphasizes different postures, different ways of sequencing these postures, and different ways of combining these elements.

-- A note to beginners: While we will periodically offer a beginners intro course, if you are in pretty good health without major physical limitations, any class is fine to start with, practice and learn.
-We always have a few classes that are great for new comers to yoga who might be a little reluctant to just jump into any class or may need some special attention for any existing conditions or injuries.
-These classes are Yin, Mindful Body, SomaFlow and Hot Core.
+- A note to beginners: While we offer a beginners course, if you are in pretty good health without major physical limitations, any class is fine to start with as all of our instructors offer modifications for beginners.
+We have a few classes that are great for new comers to yoga who might be a little reluctant to just jump into any class or may need some special attention for any existing conditions or injuries.
+These classes are Yin, Mindful Body, SomaFlow, Slow Flow with Breath and Hot Core.
 While some of these may be a more challenging workout, they are carefully instructed with alignment as a clear focus to guide any beginner.
 We accommodate all levels of yoga at The Shala.
 If you are still unsure as to what you should practice, please email email@example.com

 Ashtanga Mash-up: A mashup, in web development, is a web page, or app, that uses content from more than one source to create a single new service.
 In yoga, it’s a class developed by Buck Holland that draws from the different ways we learn and explore movement within the body.
 It unifies easy-to-do repetitive movements with poses found primarily in the Ashtanga sequences.
 It’s designed for students of all levels.
 Given that Ashtanga Mash-up meets at the end of the work day, its structure varies enough to keep students interested while not being so elaborate that intense focus is required.
 It’s about moving, breathing, and getting into one’s body.
 Heated 85-87 degrees.
 75 minutes.